axel18bsm/Moyen-Age-DarkAge/README.md

 not implemented.
 Setup of units can be deployed at random or manually.
 2 players Human versus IA.

- step finish: naval, food supplies and music .
-Next step : unit figthing.
+ steps finishes: naval, food supplies, music, material fighting  .
+Next step :  human units figthing.

 Some pictures of the game